 The most popular type of hydraulic home elevator is shown below.
-It’s referred to as a 2:1 roped hydro meaning for every inch the piston moves the cab will move 2 inches.
+It’s referred to as a 2:1 roped hydraulic elevator meaning for every inch the piston moves the cab will move 2 inches.
 The 2:1 ratio provides for a longer range of travel and allows for a shorter cylinder assembly.
 This is extremely useful for residential applications to fit in homes with standard 8′ ceiling heights.
 While a 9’-6” floor-to-ceiling height on the top level is recommended and preferred by installers, this space isn’t always available.

 Different than hydraulic passenger elevators the residential versions are similar in many ways, mainly smaller and made for homes.
 The industry-standard model is a 3′ wide by 4′ deep cab interior cab size with a 750 lb capacity and will travel 20-25 feet per minute.
 When planning for the required space figure using around a 5’x5′ area on each floor to accommodate the elevator and shaft-way enclosure.

 Cab and Finish Details

 What do you want the elevator interior to look like?
 When buying an elevator you will have a choice of finish details.
 The elevator finish will include the cab material color and metal finish.
-Most manufactures will offer a cab with a basic finish, a mid line model and a luxury raised wood panel cab.
+Most manufacturers will offer a cab with a basic finish, a mid-line model and a luxury raised wood panel cab.